 I was born in Detroit in 1963, and raised in a wonderful working-class part of its east side.
 My mom was a secretary for the State of Michigan, and my dad was a mailman.
-I came later in my parent's lives, when they had pretty much given up on having kids, am an only child, so I was given a lot of attention growing up.
-When I arrived, they thought I was something of a miracle, although I’m sure that by the time I was a teenager, they were wondering what the hell the ever did to deserve such punishment.
+I came later in my parent's lives, when they had pretty much given up on having kids.
+As an only child, I was given a lot of attention growing up.
+When I arrived, my parents thought I was something of a miracle, although I’m sure that by the time I was a teenager, they were wondering what the hell they ever did to deserve such punishment.

-My mom was a stickler for grammar, and filled my head with warnings like “There is no such word as “ain’t” (I’d point out that it was in the dictionary, and she’d reply that it was still “improper grammar.”
+My mom was a stickler for grammar, and filled my head with warnings like “there is no such word as ain’t."
+I’d point out that it was in the dictionary, and she’d reply that it was still “improper grammar."
 She believed in dictionaries like some people believe in bibles.
-Her insistence that I clearly and properly annunciate words and use proper grammar was a drag to me when I was a kid, but it equipped me with an ability to arrange words on paper and speak in a way that did, ultimately, set me apart from most everyone else, and helped me do rather well in school and as a lawyer (Thanks, mom!)
+Her insistence that I clearly and properly enunciate words and use proper grammar was a drag to me when I was a kid, but it equipped me with an ability to arrange words on paper and speak in a way that did, ultimately, set me apart from most everyone else, and helped me do rather well in school and as a lawyer (Thanks, mom!).
 Perhaps the most important lesson I ever learned from my mom was to “treat others as you would want to be treated,” and I have lived by that rule all of my life.

 My dad was pretty much a walking smile.
 He was “Joe the mailman” to everyone on his route, and was loved by all.
-I didn’t see how his personality influenced mine at the time, but people liked my dad because he was never down, or mad.
+I didn’t see how his personality influenced mine at the time, but people liked my dad because he was never down in the dumps, or mad.
 He was always happy.
-If something bad (when you grow up in the working class, another word for this is “expensive”) happened and we had to fix it, he wouldn’t become angry, but rather give a funny smirk, shrug his shoulders and say, “Whataya gonna do?”
+If something bad (when you grow up in the working class, another word for this is “expensive”) happened and we had to fix it, he wouldn’t become angry, but rather give a funny smirk, shrug his shoulders and say, “Whaddaya gonna do?”
 And then he’d pay for it.
-I do that all the time now, myself and it drives my wife crazy, but it’s no doubt precisely because my dad didn’t let things bother him that he lived past 90.
+I do that all the time now, myself, and it drives my wife crazy, but it’s no doubt precisely because my dad didn’t let things bother him that he lived past 90.

 I was sent to St. Brendan’s, a small, Catholic grade school.
-I was a smart-enough kid, but the kind who never applied himself.
+I was a smart-enough kid, but the kind who never really applied himself.
 I was almost always in trouble for talking.
 And looking out the window.
 And laughing.
-Back then, the nuns would smack you in the head, so mine isn’t exactly as round as it should be now because of all that talking, laughing, and looking out the window.
-I may have been spared a few whacks because I was also an altar boy, and a nice, if not strictly obedient kid, so the nuns and teachers did like me, they just had their hands full keeping me in line.
-Whatever else, I received a solid education.
+Back then, the nuns would smack you in the head for not paying attention, so mine isn’t exactly as round as it should be now because of all that talking, laughing, and looking out the window.
+I may have been spared a few whacks because I was also an altar boy, and a nice, if not strictly obedient kid, so the nuns and teachers did like me, but they had their hands full trying to keep me in line.
+Whatever else, I received a solid education in grade school.

 I went to college at Wayne State University on a partial scholarship.
 I also received a stipend from the University for my involvement with student government.
 I worked various jobs all through college while also keeping up the car waxing business in the summers.
 I did college radio (under the name, “Jay Stevens,” a choice so hokey I still cringe when I think about it) and then, in 1984, I met a special girl.

-There I was, this working class, Catholic kid from the east side of Detroit and I worked up the courage to ask this girl out because I thought she was so attractive, figuring she might well blow me off, but I took the chance and she said yes to lunch.
+There I was, this working class, Catholic kid from the east side of Detroit and I worked up the courage to ask this girl out because I thought she was so attractive.
+I feared she might blow me off, but I took the chance and she said yes to lunch.
 Turns out she was a nice Jewish girl from the west side of town.
 Talk about different worlds!
-At least we both spoke english.
+At least we both spoke English.
 The love story is long, and, I must say, as interesting as any I’ve ever heard, but the nickel version is that we fell in love, stayed together, got married and have never been apart since.
-We have 1 child, a wonderful daughter who is our miracle, but (stop me if you’ve heard this…) has also, at times, made me wonder what I did to deserve such punishment.
+We have 1 child, a wonderful daughter who is our miracle, but (stop me if you’ve heard this…) has also, at times, made me wonder what the hell I ever did to deserve such punishment.